microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ANDROIDMANAGEDAPPPROTECTIONS <IMicrosoftGraphAndroidManagedAppProtection1[]>: Android managed app policies.
+ANDROIDMANAGEDAPPPROTECTIONS <IMicrosoftGraphAndroidManagedAppProtection[]>: Android managed app policies.
   - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
     - `[Id <String>]`: Read-only.
     - `[Source <String>]`: deviceAndAppManagementAssignmentSource